Eating is One of Life’s Greatest Pleasures

 Ask yourself, “how am I feeling right now and how is eating going to help that?

-Sit At the Table
+7. Sit At the Table

-Celebrating with food can get out of hand quickly.
+Without doubt, celebrating with food can get out of hand quickly.
 Make a list of ways to celebrate where food is not the main focus.
 What do you typically do when you see you have lost a little weight?
-Exactly, go out to eat to celebrate.
-How about going to a movie, or buying yourself something new and fun?
+Exactly, you go out to eat to celebrate.
+Instead, how about going to a movie, or buying yourself something new and fun?

-Learn to be an educated eater.
-Look at the total calories PER SERVING listed on the label.
-There are 4 calories for every gram of protein and 4 calories for every gram of carbohydrates.
-If there is hidden sugar the carbohydrates will be high.
+Most importantly, learn to be an educated eater.
+Begin looking at the total calories PER SERVING listed on the label.
+In fact, there are 4 calories for every gram of protein and 4 calories for every gram of carbohydrates.
+So, if there is hidden sugar the carbohydrates will be high.

-And, FYI, alcohol provides 7 calories per gram which is pretty close to fat.
+Likewise, alcohol provides 7 calories per gram which is pretty close to fat.

 Becoming knowledgeable about what you choose to eat puts you in the driver’s seat.